xuemei-ye/Coursera-machine-learning/README.md

 ### Different aspects:
 - bias and variance
-- how regularization can help with some variance problems
+- regularization help with some variance problems

 Advice on building a machine learning system.
 And this involved both trying to understand what is it that makes a machine learning algorithm work or not work.